The Ultimate Guide for Executives

 Non-compete agreements are controversial.
 Numerous states and cities are considering legislation that would limit or ban the use of non-compete agreements.
 New Hampshire and New York City are currently considering limiting legislation.
 Vermont and Pennsylvania have broader proposals that would prohibit the use of all non-compete agreements.

-Fired Without Cause: The Silver Bullet that Defeats Most Non-Compete Agreements
+Chapter 4: Fired Without Cause: The Silver Bullet That Defeats Most Non-Compete Agreements

 Imagine getting fired for no good reason and then being told that you cannot work in your field for a year or two because of a non-compete agreement.
 New York executives find themselves in this situation frequently.
 It’s a terrible feeling.